-Cold sores are caused by the herpes simplex virus (HSV-1) and look like oozing blisters around the mouth.
+The herpes simplex virus (HSV-1) causes cold sores, which look like oozing blisters around the mouth.
 HSV-1 is not the same strain that causes genital herpes (HSV-2).
 This virus is contagious and can be spread by sharing objects, skin-to-skin contact, or by sharing saliva.
 Teach your child good hygiene skills and help them to avoid putting dirty hands or items into their mouth.

 HSV-1 can cause keratitis, an eye infection that can result in permanent scarring or blindness.
 HSV can be dangerous for children under the age of 6 months or those with weakened immune systems.
 If you think your infant has a cold sore, contact your pediatric healthcare provider.